 Great!
 We're happy to process this for you at AED 5 per ISO stop, per roll.
 Just designate the information in the appropriate place on your order form.

 I've found old negatives, can I have them scanned?

 If you have fewer than 10 negatives and would like to print work from them, we can include negative scanning as part of a wider printing order.
 However, there is no "scanning only" option offered by Carmencita, so we cannot undertake any digital archiving projects.

 I've picked up my negatives, but where are my postcard-sized prints?

 People often mistakenly think of prints when speaking about developing/processing.
 This partnership between Gulf Photo Plus and Carmencita offers developing (preparing the negatives for scanning/printing by halting its sensitivity to light) and scanning (digitally 'reading' the negatives to produce digital images).

-Once your scans are received, pay us a visit at our Gallery space and speak to us about our printing and framing services, more information on which can be found here.
+Once your scans are received, pay us a visit at and check out our Printing Lab, where you can speak to us about our printing and framing services, more information on which can be found here.